JonatanESalinas/nursing_home_robot/README.md

 The medicine delivery is performed with the use of a set of automatic pillboxes that the robot carry with it.
 Once in the elderly person's room, with the help of a RFID sensor and a card, the robot is able to authenticate the nurse.
 Once the nurse has been authenticated, the correct pillbox will open and the nurse will take the medicine from it to give it to the elder person, ensuring that whoever is going to take it is really the right person.

-The Graphical User Interface also supports elderly person's vital signs registration (Temperature, Oxigen and Blood Presure).
+The Graphical User Interface also supports elderly person's vital signs registration (Temperature, Oxigen and Blood Pressure).
 Once a new set of vital signs data has been entered into the interface, it is shown in a table, and it is sended to a ThingSpeak IoT dashboard as well, for remote monitoring of the health of the elderly person.

 This prototype was implemented using a TurtleBot3 Waffle Pi with Robot Operating System (Kinetic Kame).